 “I am the LORD; I have called you in righteousness; I will take you by the hand and keep you; I will give you as a covenant for the people, a light for the nations, to open the eyes that are blind, to bring out the prisoners from the dungeon, from the prison those who sit in darkness.
 (Isaiah 42:6–7, ESV)

-Earlier in today’s Old Testament reading we heard God telling the people that they should not fear but trust in Him.
-We then see God judge the false idols and idol worshippers who have no power to help anyone.
+Earlier in today’s OT reading we heard God telling the people that they should not fear but trust in him, then we see God judge the false idols and idol worshippers who have no power to help anyone.

 Through Jesus the prison doors are opened, the blind receive their sight and light comes to those in darkness.
 Jesus is the revelation of God, God’s great name, the answer to all the false gods.

-Thank God today that Jesus was obedient even to the death on the cross as God’s servant and thus forming a new covenant by which we are now saved.
+Thank God today that Jesus was obedient even to the death on the cross as God’s servants and thus forming a new covenant by which we are now saved.